-This One Day Workshop* aims to support the participants understanding of the challenges arising from communication difficulties, and suggest a range of supportive strategies to create a positive communication environment for the individual and those around them.
+Course description – this workshop aims to support the participants understanding of the challenges arising from communication difficulties, and suggest a range of supportive strategies to create a positive communication environment for the individual and those around them.

-- To understand that using Intensive Interaction and play to initiate interaction can build positive relationships
+- to understand that using Intensive Interaction and play to initiate interaction can build positive relationships.

-- To discuss the importance of teaching the replacement skills necessary to support communication and reduce behaviours
+- To discuss the importance of teaching the replacement skills necessary to support communication and reduce behaviours.

-- To explore the range of skills needed to communicate effectively, and the importance of generalising these skills
+- To explore the range of skills needed to communicate effectively, and the importance of generalising these skills.

-- To think about realistic communication goals for your individuals
+- To think about realistic communication goals for your individuals.

 - To understand how sensory processing difficulties and the environment can impact on communication and daily living